 Your healthcare provider will ask about your past health.
-You will also need an exam.
+You will also need a physical exam.
 These procedures may also help with a diagnosis:

-- 24-hour urinary test to measure the level of corticosteroid hormones
+- 24-hour urinary test.
+This is to measure the level of cortisol and other corticosteroid hormones

 - CT scan.
 This scan uses X-rays and computer technology to make images of the body.

 - MRI.
-This scan creates 2-D views of an internal organ or structure.
+This scan uses radio waves and magnets to create 2-D views of an internal organ or structure.

-- Other lab tests.
-These should include a late evening salivary cortisol level and an ACTH level.
+- Other tests.
+These usually include a late evening salivary cortisol level and blood cortisol level.

 How is Cushing syndrome treated?

 Treatment depends on what is causing Cushing syndrome.
-You may need surgery to remove tumors or the adrenal glands.
+You may need surgery to remove a tumor of the pituitary gland or of the adrenal glands.
 Other treatments may include: